 In the midst of Russia's intensifying armed war with Ukraine, UEFA voted on Friday to relocate the 2022 Champions League Final from St. Petersburg, Russia to Paris.

-Russia’s invasion of Ukraine, European soccer’s governing body voted on Friday to move this season’s Champions League final, the continent’s biggest athletic event, Paris.
-The Champions League Final is shifted from St. Petersburg, Russia to Paris.
+Russia’s invasion of Ukraine, European soccer’s governing body, voted on Friday to move this season’s Champions League final, the continent’s biggest athletic event, to Paris.
+The Champions League Final is shifted from St. Petersburg, Russia, to Paris.
 For the first time since 2006, the final, which will take place on May 28, will be held at the Stade de France in Paris.

 The match was supposed to take place on May 28 in St. Petersburg, in a stadium built for the 2018 World Cup and supported by Gazprom, a key UEFA sponsor.
 Instead, it will be held in the Stade de France in Saint-Denis, a northern Paris neighborhood.
 France will host the final for the first time since 2006.
 UEFA has ruled that any games in its tournaments that were scheduled to be played in Russia or Ukraine, whether involving clubs or national teams, would be rescheduled until further notice.
 At the time, this only affects one club match: Spartak Moscow’s next home game in the Europa League’s second division.